Prospective Student Information

 Why study archaeology at Boston University?

-We hope the Quick Links and Frequently Asked Questions (FAQs) below will provide you with the information you seek.
+Please see the Quick Links and Frequently Asked Questions (FAQs) below.
 If you still have unanswered questions, we encourage you to contact the Director of Graduate Admissions with specific questions regarding the application process.
 In addition, we encourage all prospective graduate students to make direct contact by e-mail, postal mail, or telephone with those professors with whom they share interests and with whom they would most likely work upon entering our programs.
 Department visits are also encouraged.

 Click here to learn all about our department’s graduate mission, facilities, degree programs, and courses.

 Follow this link to the Admissions page of the Graduate School of Arts and Sciences, where you can read about the application process (qualifications, deadlines, addresses for submission, etc.).

 Submit an ONLINE application to one of our programs (Application Deadline: January 5)